Frequently Asked Questions

 - Instances where there has been material and significant administrative error or other material irregularity such that the assessments were not conducted in accordance with the approved regulations for the module/award (ie instances where you believe the University has done something wrong).

-'Good reason' requires a student to demonstrate that circumstances beyond their control prevented the disclosure of the relevant factors at the appropriate time.
-Personal embarrassment or unwillingness to disclose personal circumstances shall not count as 'good reason' for the purposes of these regulations.
+'Valid reason' requires a student to demonstrate that circumstances beyond their control prevented the disclosure of the relevant factors at the appropriate time.
+Personal embarrassment or unwillingness to disclose personal circumstances shall not count as 'valid reason' for the purposes of these regulations.

 Grounds for appeal which will not be considered

 All appeals shall be considered on their merit.
-However, the following shall not be deemed legitimate grounds for appeal, and will be rejected automatically:
+However, the following shall not be deemed legitimate grounds for appeal, and will be rejected:

 - Disagreement with the academic judgement of an examining board regarding marks and/or grades or degree classification (therefore you may not request a remark of a script or scripts).